Azure-Samples/azure-iot-starter-kits/seeed/3-speech-recognizer/README.md

     **NOTE**: The first time you build the project the base image must be downloaded, which can take several minutes.
 Subsequent builds will take only a matter of seconds.

-1. Deploy your modules: In VS Code Explorer, right click `deployment.template.json` and select `Generate IOT Edge Deployment manifest`.
-This will create a deployment manifest file: `/config/deployment.json`.
+1. The previous step created a deployment manifest file: `/config/deployment.json`.
 In the VS Code Explorer, right click the `/config/deployment.json` file and select `Create deployment for Edge device`.
 In the command palette that opens, select your edge device.

 When deployment is complete (after a few minutes), you will see the following message displayed on the OLED display: "Hold button and speak".
 Press the button and hold it while you speak.
 Release the button.
 In a few seconds you should see a response on the OLED display.
 The code you have deployed will recognize simple greetings and goodbyes.
 You can also try phrases like "tell me a joke" or "what time is it" to get interesting responses.